-Mil Familias is an innovative ten-year initiative to improve the lives of Latino families affected by Type 2 diabetes through research, education, and care.
-The Mil Familias strategy is to understand why diabetes is so common among Latino families and then establish education, prevention, and treatment interventions to reverse the upward trend of this disease.
-Beyond Type 2 talked to Namino Glantz, Associate Director of Mil Familias, to get details on what makes the program so important.
+Mil Familias is an innovative ten-year initiative to improve the lives of Latino families affected by type 2 diabetes (T2D) through research, education and care.
+The Mil Familias strategy is to understand why diabetes is so common among Latino families and then establish education, prevention and treatment interventions to reverse the upward trend of this disease.
+Beyond Type 2 talked to Namino Glantz, associate director of Mil Familias, to get details on what makes the program so important.

 BT2: What is Mil Familias?

-NG: Mil Familias is based in a California Central Coast county in which Latinos comprise 43% of the population, and ~17% of the Latino population has uncontrolled diabetes.
+NG: Mil Familias is based in a California Central Coast county in which Latinos comprise 43 percent of the population, and ~17 percent of the Latino population has uncontrolled diabetes.
 Incited by the disparate burden of diabetes on Latinos, and recognizing that effective prevention and treatment rest on understanding diabetes determinants as well as accurate risk calculation, Sansum Diabetes Research Institute launched the Mil Familias research initiative (milfamilias.com) in 2017 with a successful operational pilot and, in 2018, transitioned to a full-scale program.

 Why work with Latino families?
 What is needed in this population?

 Diabetes disproportionately impacts certain people and communities.
-Recent data from the CDC shows that diabetes rates are twice as high for Latinos of Mexican heritage compared to white people.
-Type 2 diabetes disproportionately and unjustly impacts those who can least afford it, including older adults, racial/ethnic minorities, and those who are uninsured.
+Recent data from the Centers for Disease Control and Prevention (CDC) shows that diabetes rates are twice as high for Latinos of Mexican heritage compared to white people.
+Type 2 diabetes disproportionately and unjustly impacts those who can least afford it, including older adults, racial/ethnic minorities and those who are uninsured.

 Our local community outreach program found that, among Latino adults in Santa Barbara, CA:

-- Almost 1 in 2 Latino adults are at risk for Type 2 diabetes.
+- Almost one in two Latino adults are at risk for type 2 diabetes.

 - A significant number of Latino adults have diabetes but were not aware.

-Latino families of Mexican heritage are facing diabetes at rates twice as high as the national average – 9% (white) vs 18% (Mexican Latino).
+Latino families of Mexican heritage are facing diabetes at rates twice as high as the national average—9 percent (white) vs 18 percent (Mexican Latino).
 Further, Latino families also have much higher rates of diabetes-related complications and are more likely than non-Latino whites to be hospitalized for uncontrolled diabetes.
 Additionally, communities facing the highest burden of diabetes are rarely participants in new medical discoveries and innovation.

 Key national statistics regarding the impact of diabetes in Latinos include:

-- Hispanics/Latinos constitute 17.6% of the US population.
+- Hispanics/Latinos constitute 17.6 percent of the US population.

 - The Hispanic/Latino population is younger than other US populations; nearly half of US-born Hispanics/Latinos are < age 18.